gist-rs/anyrag/crates/server/README.md

 #### `POST /ingest/text`

 Ingests raw text directly from the request body.

-The server automatically chunks the text and stores each chunk as a document in the knowledge base.
+**Query Parameters:**
+- `faq` (boolean, optional): If `true`, runs the full AI-based pipeline on the entire text.
+If `false` (default), the text is automatically chunked and each chunk is stored as a separate document.
+- `embed` (boolean, optional): If `true` (default), generates vector embeddings for the ingested text.

 **Request Body:** `{"text": "...", "source": "..."}`
-- `text`: The raw text content to ingest.
-- `source`: (Optional) A string to identify the origin of the text.
-Defaults to `text_input`.

-**Note:** This is an authenticated endpoint.
-The `owner_id` is handled automatically.

 **Example:**
 ```sh